mangrovedao/demo-mangrove.js/README.md

 ## Run

-Run `node markets.ts` to display all the offers on WETH/DAI, WETH/USDC and DAI/USDC pairs.
+Run `yarn ts-node markets.ts` to display all the offers on WETH/DAI, WETH/USDC and DAI/USDC pairs.

-Run `node maker.ts` to create an offer on WETH/DAI market.
+Run `yarn ts-node maker.ts` to create an offer on WETH/DAI market.

-Run `node taker.ts` to execute a market order on WETH/DAI market.
+Run `yarn ts-node taker.ts` to execute a market order on WETH/DAI market.

 # Using other mangrove.js versions